 It also seem very popular with the local tourists to take photos in traditional dress of the local Zhuang people.

-As we climbed back down, we were able to reflect on village life.
+As we climbed back down, and chatted with Liao Mei, we were able to reflect on village life.
 It is hard-work, and not for the faint-hearted.
 Growing rice on the terraces is harder compared to farming rice on a flat land.
 It is hard work to manage the water at the right level, and then you have to climb-up and down a lot to access the terraces.
 Each plot is quite small, so your return on investment in terms of crops is smaller compared to flat rice fields.
 It is more profitable to grow vegetables on the terraces as they need less work.
 As the terraces are on a mountain slope, they are also prone to landslides.

-Tips for visiting Ping’an Village
+Tips for Visiting Ping’an Village

 These are a few tips based on our experience, if you decide to visit Ping’an.